jsem-nerad/strava-cz-python/MIGRATION_GUIDE.md

 ## Overview
 The menu functionality has been refactored into an independent `Menu` class that maintains a reference to the `StravaCZ` client.
 Users now interact directly with the `Menu` class instead of calling menu methods on `StravaCZ`.

+The new API provides two main methods with flexible filtering parameters instead of multiple specialized methods.

 ## Breaking Changes

 ### Old API (Deprecated)